solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/eks-service-accounts.md

 ---
 title: AWS Lambda with EKS ServiceAccounts
 weight: 101
-description: Using EKS ServiceAccounts with Gloo Edge for AWS Lambda
+description: Using EKS ServiceAccounts with Gloo Gateway for AWS Lambda
 ---

 AWS offers the ability to associate Kubernetes **Service Accounts** with **IAM Roles**.
 This [AWS article](https://docs.aws.amazon.com/eks/latest/userguide/specify-service-account-role.html)
 explains the feature in more detail.
-Gloo Edge supports discovering and invoking **AWS Lambdas** using these projected **Service Accounts**.
+Gloo Gateway supports discovering and invoking **AWS Lambdas** using these projected **Service Accounts**.

 The following list describes the different resources that are involved in this setup:
 * an EKS cluster with an attached IAM **OpenID Provider** (OP)